-Are you planning to camp summer 2023?
-Moraine Park Campground will be closed for a major construction project beginning late May 2023 through early Summer 2024.
+Are you planning to camp summer 2024?
+Moraine Park Campground is closed for a major construction project.
+The campground is anticipated to re-open summer 2024.

 Moraine Park Campground (8,160 feet/2400 m) is located in Colorado's awe-inspiring Rocky Mountain National Park, near the Beaver Meadows Entrance on Highway 36.
 It is situated on the north side of Moraine Park, offering beautiful views of the vast park and the surrounding mountains.

 From lush valleys to craggy peaks reaching elevations over 14,000 feet (4250 m), visitors are provided opportunities for countless breathtaking experiences and adventures.
 Scenic driving, hiking, backpacking, fishing, horseback riding and wildlife viewing are popular activities in the park.

 Rocky Mountain National Park has 355 miles (570 km) of hiking trails that range from flat lakeside strolls to steep mountain peak climbs.
 Visitors enjoy the park's various lake trails (Bear Lake, Cub Lake, Mills Lake), waterfall trails (Adams Falls, Alberta Falls, Ouzel Falls) and summit trails (Deer Mountain, Twin Sisters Peaks, Flattop Mountain).

 The park also offers some unforgettable scenic driving routes, including Trail Ridge Road and Old Fall River Road.
 Trail Ridge Road reaches 12,183 feet (3700 m) above sea level and is America's highest continuous highway.
 It climbs above the park's evergreen forests to its windswept alpine tundra, where visitors enjoy sweeping panoramic views of the surrounding peaks and valleys.